lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 tag with an implicit encoding of OCTET STRING), the expanded format, and both formats together.

+NOTE: All examples use the same seed value, showing how the same seed produces different expanded keys for each security level.

 ### ML-DSA-44 Private Key Examples

 #### Seed Format